seifalmotaz/cruky_archived/README.md

   form: for the request form body return `Map`

-  files: for the reuest body return `Map<String, FilePart>`
+  files: for the request body return `Map<String, FilePart>`

   parameters: for the path parameters return `Map`

   query: for the request path query

-- `JsonRequest` for json content type request and contains
+- `JsonRequest` for JSON content type request and contains

   path: for the request path `Uri`

-  body: for the request json body return `Map`
+  body: for the request JSON body return `Map`

-  files: for the reuest body return `Map<String, FilePart>`
+  files: for the request body return `Map<String, FilePart>`

   parameters: for the path parameters return `Map`

   query: for the request path query

-## Return data from method
+## Return data from the method

-You can return List or map for now and the response content type is just json for now but I will update it soon.
+You can return List or map for now and the response content type is just JSON for now but I will update it soon.